URLs are seen in emails each day, every day. Not all URLs are safe.

 - domain or IP address

-- port number preceded by a colon (:)
+- a port number preceded by a colon (:)

 - uppercase or lowercase letters

-URL Rewrite and Cloud URL Analysis are functions with-in Outbreak Filters, occurring after URL Filtering.
+URL Rewriting is also a function within Outbreak Filters, occurring after URL Filtering.

-There are opportunities with-in the mail processing that URL Filtering may catch and detect malicious and suspicious URLs prior to URL Rewrite and Cloud URL Analysis triggering in Outbreak Filters.
+There are opportunities throughout the mail processing that URL Filtering may catch and detect malicious and suspicious URLs prior to URL Rewrite triggering in Outbreak Filters.
+This is with help of Talos Intelligence Cloud Services and the microservices that contribute to the service.

-Want to know more regarding Cloud URL Analysis (CUA)?
+Want to know more regarding Cisco Talos Intelligence Cloud Services for URL defense?

 - Please see Cloud URL Analysis from URL Rewriting and Analysis (using Outbreak Filters).